robert/robert.github.com/_posts/2100-01-01-pfabX-how-to-write-a-library.md

 Gianni's program is an implementation of the *breadth-first search* algorithm for finding the shortest path from A to B. A variation of breadth-first search (called [*Djikstra's Algorithm*][djikstra]) is used by car and train journey-planners to find you the best route from here to there (and show you adverts at the same time).

-Breadth-first search is a staple of computer science undergraduate courses, although it's relatively rare that a real person has to implement it this outside of a university lab or an ill-conceived whiteboard interview.
+Breadth-first search is a staple of computer science undergraduate courses, although it's relatively rare that a real person has to implement it this outside of a university lab or an ill-conceived whiteboard job interview.
 Nonetheless, as we'll see, doing so can still be a satisfying and educational exercise.

 Don't worry if the words "computer science" or "algorithm" make you nervous.
 We're going to be able to make intelligent observations about Gianni's code without having to know *anything* about the internals of breadth-first search.
 This is because we're not going to analyze whether Gianni has implemented the algorithm cleanly or even correctly (although as far as I can tell he has).
 Instead, we're going to pretend that we're considering whether to use his code as a *library* in order to perform breadth-first search in our own journey-planning project.
 We'll evaluate his code from the perspective of potential consumers, and discuss how to make *library code* more welcoming to new users.